tmarsteel/js-dprng/algorithm.md

 If no seed is given the RNG should capture 28 random bits from the highest-quality source available (e.g. `/dev/random` on UNIX or PHPs `mcrypt_create_iv()`).

 In addition to the 28bit seed value the RNG also keeps a 28bit counter value that is incremented by at least 1 with each generation request (see below for details).

 ### advance function

 The RNG is based on a function called `advance` which derives 28 bits from the internal state, mutates the inner state, increments the counter and returns the previously derived 28 bits.
-This is the pesudo code for the `advance`-Routine where `state` denotes the 28 bit internal state value, `counter` denotes the 28 bit counter and `hash(?)` denotes the hash function as described above.
+This is the pseudo code for the `advance`-Routine where `state` denotes the 28 bit internal state value, `counter` denotes the 28 bit counter and `hash(?)` denotes the hash function as described above.

 ```
 function advance()
 	h := hash(state ^ counter)

     state := state ^ hash(state)

     counter := counter + 1

     if counter is greater than FFFFFFF
 	then
         counter := 0
     end if

     return h
 ```